Ryūzetsuran: Reception

-Ryūzetsuran (竜舌蘭, Agave) is a 2004 album by Japanese rock band GO!GO!7188.
-The album was credited by Misaki Yoshikawa of rock band Shishamo for providing her musical roots, being the first album she listened to with a "strong sense of awareness."
+Ryūzetsuran reached a top position of five on the Oricon chart.
+In an article for The Japan Times, Daniel Robson cited Ryūzetsuran as an example of Go!Go!7188 at their worst, calling it "a duff album".
+The record was credited by Misaki Yoshikawa of rock band Shishamo for providing her musical roots, being the first album she listened to with a "strong sense of awareness."